 If you add a note, a note icon is displayed in the Notes column for that instance.

-To delete an instance, or multiple instances, select the instance(s) and click Delete Instances, or select Delete Instance from the instance-specific drop-down menu.
+To delete an instance, or multiple instances, select the instance(s) and click Delete Instances, or select Delete Instance from the instance-specific overflow menu.

 The following columns are available: